-Department of Chemistry research takes collaboration from a wide range of fields, including environmental chemistry.
+Department of Chemistry research takes collaboration from a wide range of fields.
 These research efforts enrich the curriculum through existing courses and independent study opportunities.

 The Department of Chemistry provides leadership in an environment that promotes teaching, learning, research and scholarship.
 Our students become critical thinkers and problem solvers, enabling them to meet future challenges and become leaders in a complex and diverse global society.